classgraph/classgraph/README.md

 ## Status

-FastClasspathScanner is stable, feature complete, optimized, and (at time of writing) has no known bugs, although there are some feature requests, e.g. adding Java 9 support.
+FastClasspathScanner is stable, feature complete, and optimized.
 Every effort is made to fix bugs quickly when they are reported.

 [![Build Status](https://travis-ci.org/lukehutch/fast-classpath-scanner.png?branch=master)](https://travis-ci.org/lukehutch/fast-classpath-scanner)